linkdd/tricorder/README.md

 nice for simple use cases, but automation can become rather complex very quickly.

-Then those tools implement control flow structures (conditional execution, loops, parallelization, ...), then the ability to save values into variables.

-Before you know it, you're programming in YAML.
-And the developer experience of such a language is terrible.
+But once those tools start implementing:

+ - control flow structures (conditions, loops)
+ - variable assignations
+ - modules
+ - package management
+ - ...

+Your YAML files become a programming language with terrible developer experience.

 **tricorder** aims to fix this.
 It gives you a single tool to perform tasks on multiple remotes.
 You then use your common UNIX tools like `bash`, `jq`, `curl`,